PurpurMC/PurpurDocs/mkdocs/index.md

 #### Creating a patch
 Patches are effectively just commits in either `Purpur-API` or `Purpur-Server`.
-To create one, just add a commit to either repo and run `./gradlew rebuildPatches`, and a patch will be placed in the patches folder.
-Modifying commits will also modify its corresponding patch file.
+To create one, just add a commit to either repo and run `./gradlew rebuildPatches`, and Gradle will place a patch in the patches folder.
+Modifying commits will also modify their corresponding patch file(s).

 See [CONTRIBUTING.md]({{ project.source }}/blob/HEAD/CONTRIBUTING.md) for more detailed information.

 #### Compiling

 Use the command `./gradlew build` to build the api and server.
-Compiled jars will be placed under `Purpur-API/build/libs` and `Purpur-Server/build/libs`.
+Gradle will place compiled jars under `Purpur-API/build/libs` and `Purpur-Server/build/libs`.

 To get a purpurclip jar, run `./gradlew paperclip`.
 To install the `purpur-api` and `purpur` dependencies to your local maven repo, run `./gradlew publishToMavenLocal`